 A few students’ bodies started to wave and tremble in their hips and legs – seemingly moving of their own accord.
 One student appeared visibly emotional, tears rolling down her cheeks.
 When I checked in with her, she said she felt sad but assured me she was fine.

 You may recognise yourself in this story, as a teacher or as a student of yoga.
-Independent movement in your body can trigger emotions and memories, which may be expressed as shaking or trembling, deep in your pelvis.
-If you’ve ever experienced this, you may have just been in touch with your beautiful and mighty psoas.
+Independent movement in your body can trigger emotions and memories.
+This may be expressed as shaking or trembling, deep in your pelvis.
+If you’ve ever experienced this, you may have just been in touch with your beautiful and mighty psoas muscle.

 What is the psoas muscle?